OxfordDemSci/Mapineq/README.md

 ## Suggested Citation

 Leasure DR, van Ruler N, de Jong S, Lassche R, Ao X, Lambert T, Schoof G, Mills MM.
 2025.
-Mapineq Link: Spatial Data for Inequality Research, v1.0.0. [https://github.com/OxfordDemSci/Mapineq](https://github.com/OxfordDemSci/Mapineq). doi:XXXX
+Mapineq Link: Spatial Data for Inequality Research, v1.0.0. [https://github.com/OxfordDemSci/Mapineq](https://github.com/OxfordDemSci/Mapineq).

 ## Acknowledgements
-This MapIneq project is funded by the European Union’s Horizon Europe Research and Innovation programme (202061645) and the MapineqLink database and dashboard received additional support from the Leverhulme Trust (RC-2018-003) via the [Leverhulme Centre for Demographic Science](https://demography.ox.ac.uk) at the University of Oxford.
+The MapIneq project is funded by the European Union’s Horizon Europe Research and Innovation programme (202061645) and the MapineqLink database and dashboard received additional support from the Leverhulme Trust (RC-2018-003) via the Leverhulme Centre for Demographic Science at the University of Oxford.
+Code development was a joint effort between the [Leverhulme Centre for Demographic Science](https://demography.ox.ac.uk) at the University of Oxford and [Geodienst](https://www.rug.nl/society-business/center-for-information-technology/research/services/gis/) at the University of Groningen.